MyNameIsTakenOMG/dentaBook/README.md

   **Note:**
   - no need for `step functions` (long-time tasks), just lambda functions will be enough(short-time tasks)
+  - using `EventBridge Scheduler` to set a cron job (a lambda function) to run daily at 20:00

 ## API endpoints
 - **/findtimeslot**: